GOVERNANCE

 Officers of the Corporation

-Elected officers include President, Vice President, Treasurer, Secretary, and Membership Coordinator.
-All officers must be members of the Board of Directors and may not serve in the same office capacity for more than two consecutive terms.
+The elected officers of the Corporation shall be the President, Vice President, Treasurer, Secretary, Membership Coordinator and such other officers as may be elected in accordance with the provisions of Article III.
+All elected officers must be members of the Board of Directors.
+An elected officer may not serve in the same office capacity for more than two (2) consecutive terms.

 Article IX